 The researcher wrote a letter of intent to the principals of the schools where the study was done requesting for permission and to schedule for questionnaire administration.

 The letters were hand delivered.
 Reconnaissance visits to the schools were made by the researcher for familiarization with the research environments.

-Letter of acceptance to proceed with the survey from the schools was obtained after which an action plan was drafted.
-The survey then began, questionnaires were distributed and data collected for onward transmission to computer systems for data cleaning and analysis
+Letter of acceptance to proceed with the survey from the schools were obtained after which an action plan was drafted.

+The survey then began, questionnaires were distributed and data collected for

+Onward transmission to computer systems for data cleaning and analysis

-3.7 Treatment of Data
+3.7 Treatment Of Data Analysis

-Frequency counts were used and percentage modes were obtained modes were obtained.
+Frequency counts were used and percentage modes were obtained. modes were obtained.